RedPitaya/RedPitaya/README.md

 | Test         | Command line utilities (acquire, generate, ...), tests
 | shared       | `libredpitaya.so` API source code (to be deprecated soon hopefully!)

-## Requirements
+## Supported platforms

-Red Pitaya is developed on Linux, so Linux (preferably Ubuntu) is also the only platform we support.
+Red Pitaya is developed on Linux, so Linux (preferably 64bit Ubuntu) is also the only platform we support.

+## Software requirements

 You will need the following to build the Red Pitaya components:
 1. Various development packages: